 Note...
 Social Engineering scams are not typically covered by standard cyber or crime insurance policies.
 Special social engineering coverage is required to cover these types of losses.
-It is recommended that your vendors also carry this coverage.
-ASCIP can assist you with this process.

 EFT: This refers to the electronic transfer of money from one financial institution to another, including banks, your county treasury, and/or the State of California.
-Electronic funds transfers include Automated Clearing House (ACH) transactions, wire transfers, electronic checks, credit/debit card payments, payroll direct deposits, and mobile apps such as Venmo or Apple Pay.
-All methods are fast and generally safe to send and receive funds.
-Recently, though, EFTs are becoming a leading way for savvy perpetrators to take advantage of the unsuspecting.
+Electronic Fund Transfers (EFTs) include Automated Clearing House (ACH) transactions, wire transfers, electronic checks, credit/debit card payments, payroll direct deposits, and mobile apps such as Venmo or Apple Pay.
+All methods are fast and generally safe to use in sending and receiving funds.
+Recently though, EFTs are becoming a leading way for savvy perpetrators to take advantage of the unsuspecting.